-AppIntentsTesting is a brand-new integration testing framework that lets you run App Intents directly on-device from an XCUITest bundle, verifying intents, entity queries, and entity chaining without mocks, stubs, or importing app code.
+AppIntentsTesting is a brand-new integration testing framework that lets developers write XCUITest-based tests to execute App Intents on-device โ covering intents, entity queries, and entity chaining โ without importing app code or using mocks.

 import XCTest